AM311/Cybersecurity_Report/home.md

   	 - The password IS present in passwords' dictionaries![^1]

 The **DNS/File server**, named `SERVERDNS`, has a static IP address (`10.0.2.250`) and acts as default DNS server for the domain.
-It hosts a folder that is shared to all computers in the domain, which can be read by everyone while can be written only by `Administrators` and `DnsAdmins`.
+It hosts a folder that is shared to all computers in the domain, ==which can be read by everyone while can be written only by `Administrators` and `DnsAdmins`.==
 This device can be accessed and managed via Remote Desktop by `DnsAdmins` accounts.

 Every machine has a default local admin account (*out of this lab's scope*) named `Administrator` whose password is `Qwerty123`.